 The river is fed by meltwater from the mountains to the north, and it is still too cold to hike the Narrows in April without adequate protection.
 You should wear a dry suit with river boots for traction.
 These can be rented from local outfitters.

 Road Openings and Shuttle Services in April

-The road system in the main canyon of Zion National Park is closed to private vehicles.
+The road system in the main canyon of Zion National Park is closed to private vehicles in April.
 You have to use the park’s shuttle bus service to get around the park.